jessicaandradef/jessicaandradef/README.md

 ## Hi, I'm Jessica Andrade!

-🔭 I’m currently studying at Edit.
+- 🔭 I’m currently studying at Edit.
 (Fullstack Web Development)

-🌱 I’m currently learning Javascript & React JS
+- 🌱 I’m currently learning Javascript & React JS

-📫 If you would like to have a coffee chat, feel free to please contact me.: <a href:"https://www.linkedin.com/in/jessica-de-andrade-firmino/"> LinkedIn </a>
+- 📫 If you would like to have a coffee chat, feel free to please contact me: [LinkedIn]("https://www.linkedin.com/in/jessica-de-andrade-firmino/)
 </br>

  <div>